(tinctura CECROPIA PALMATA)

 Results suggest that C. peltata is a better hypoglycemic agent than C. obtusifolia, and it could be considered for developing a phytomedicinal product to carry out clinical trials.

 The administration of Embauba can improve glycemic control by blocking the hepatic glucose output, especially in the fasting state.
-These data support the traditional use of the plants as a cold infusion of the plant consumed over the course of a day.
+These data support the traditional use of these plants as a cold infusion consumed over the course of a day.

 In tropical South America there is popular use of Cecropia obtusifolia (an Embauba species) in rheumatic and kidney inflammation due to its topical and systemic anti-inflammatory effect.